4d/docs/docs/Concepts/classes.md

 :::note

-Shared functions can only be defined within shared classes.
-If the `shared` function keyword is used in a regular user class, it is ignored.
+If the `shared` function keyword is used in a non-shared user class, it is ignored.

 :::

 ## Singleton classes

 A **singleton class** is a user class that only produces a single instance.
+For more information on singletons, please see the [Wikipedia page about singletons](https://en.wikipedia.org/wiki/Singleton_pattern).

-The class singleton is instantiated at the first call of the [`new()`](../API/ClassClass.md#new) function with the class, with or without parameters.
-The [`cs.<class>.me`](../API/ClassClass.md#me) property is therefore used to call the class singleton in the code.
-The instantiated class singleton is always returned when the [`me`](../API/ClassClass.md#me) property is called, even if `new()` is called again.
+The class singleton is instantiated at the first call of the [`cs.<class>.me`](../API/ClassClass.md#me) property.
+The instantiated class singleton is then always returned when the [`me`](../API/ClassClass.md#me) property is used.

-Singletons are useful to create **constant values**.
+If you need to instantiate a singleton with parameters, you can also call the [`new()`](../API/ClassClass.md#new) function.
+In this case, it is recommended to instantiate the singleton in some code executed at application startup.

 The scope of a singleton instance can be the current process or all processes.
 A *process* singleton has a unique value for the process in which it is instantiated, while an *interprocess* singleton has a unique value for all processes of the application.
+Singletons are useful to define values that need to be available from anywhere in an application or process.

 The [`.isSingleton`](../API/ClassClass.md#issingleton) property of Class objects allows to know if the class is a singleton.